mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 # Acknowledgments

-Thanks to Brian Carpenter, Lars Eggert, Toreless Eckert, Charles Eckel, Jason Livingood, and Sanjeev Gupta for their review and many from more for their input and suggestions on the time zone discussion!
+Thanks to Brian Carpenter, Lars Eggert, Toreless Eckert, Charles Eckel, Jason Livingood, Sanjeev Gupta, Dale Worley, Mark Nottingham, and Rob Wilton for their reviews and many from more for their input and suggestions on the time zone discussion!